 Most common questions that parents ask us:

 - Where is the school or program located?
 Many parents usually ask us this question first.
-Although we have programs that we can recommend across the country, we always suggest that you do not make the location an important part of your search.
+Although we have programs we can recommend across the country, we always suggest that you do not make the location an essential part of your search.
 This will limit you to the closest options rather than the best options.
 Also, most schools prefer that the child be farther from their home and peers there, so they won’t try to run away.

-- Will your assistance cause my tuition to be higher, or added fees?
+- Will your assistance cause my tuition to be higher or added fees?
 No. We do not allow programs to increase their tuition or change it whatsoever due to our involvement in helping parents find the right fit.
 What they charge you is not affected, one way or the other.
 We report the actual tuition rates and other information about the school or program to the best of our knowledge.

 - How long will my child need to be at the school/program?
 Most therapeutic programs ask for approximately 12 months with your child.
-This is the amount of time it takes to implement positive, long-lasting, changes in the child’s life.
-The short-term programs only help a child for a short period, while the long-term programs implement lifelong change due to making the changes are learned habit.
-If you are focusing on short-term programs for the sake of reducing the overall cost; most only have a 3-4% success rate.
-Most must be followed up with a long-term program, which makes the process even longer and in two steps rather than one.
-We only suggest long-term care, since it is much more effective.
-The length of time required depends on the child’s issues, the child’s progress, and the parent’s steadfastness in keeping the child in the program.
+This is the amount of time it takes to implement positive, long-lasting changes in the child’s life.
+The short-term programs only help a child for a short period, while the long-term programs implement lifelong change due to making the changes are learned habits.

+- Why do therapeutic programs take so long to make a change in a child?
+Most therapeutic programs ask for approximately 12 months with your child.
+This is the amount of time it takes to implement positive, long-lasting changes in the child’s life.
+If you are focusing on short-term programs to reduce the overall cost, most only have a 3-4% success rate.
+Most must be followed up with a long-term program, making the process longer and in two steps rather than one.
+We only suggest long-term care since it is much more effective.
+The length of time required depends on the child’s issues, progress, and the parent’s steadfastness in keeping the child in the program.
 There are three stages to this process for the child, and each can take 3-6 months.
-Successful families are ones who tell the child that “No matter what, you will be in the program until the counselors there deem you are ready to return home.”
-Parents who waver and bring the child home early will usually short-circuit the process.
+Successful families tell the child, “No matter what, you will be in the program until the counselors there deem you ready to return home.”
+Parents who waver and bring the child home early usually short-circuit the process.
 Here are the 3 stages most students go through:

-IMPLEMENTATION: In this final stage, they will acknowledge what changes they need to make, and they will begin making these changes.
+IMPLEMENTATION: In this final stage, they will acknowledge what changes they need to make and begin making these changes.
 The program team will then work to strengthen and test these changes to keep the child from digressing once again.
-It is important to stay the course through the program or once the child is put back in their home environment with all these situations and influences surrounding them again, they need to be strong enough to resist or they will quickly slide back into old bad habits.
+It is essential to stay the course through the program, or once the child is put back in their home environment with all these situations and influences surrounding them again, they need to be strong enough to resist, or they will quickly slide back into old bad habits.
 This is why a therapeutic school is a lengthy process and why there are no shortcuts to success.